fastrivertech/fhir-mpi/README.md

 charles.ye@fastrivertech.com

 ## 1. Introduction

-This document introduces a collection of FHIR MPI (Master Patient Index), or EMPI (Enterprise Master Patient Index), operations.
+This document introduces a collection of FHIR-based EMPI (Enterprise Master Patient Index), or MPI (Master Patient Index), fundamental operations.
 FHIR R4 Patient match operation is a part of it.
-The document defines the request of each MPI operation,  the response of each MPI operation, operation outcome details, and error conditions for the transactions of MPI operations.
+The document defines the request of each EMPI operation,  the response of each EMPI operation, operation outcome details, and error conditions for the transactions of general EMPI operations.
 Traditionally, the MPI interfaces are always vendor-specific, proprietary, and complicated.
-Integrating healthcare information systems with an MPI is still tricky and vendor locked.
-The FHIR MPI operations are aimed to overcome these challenges for the FHIR-based systems.
+Integrating healthcare information systems with an EMPI is still intricate, and vendor locked.
+After broadly inspecting industry leading EMPIs including IBM Initiate / Infosphere, Oracle Healthcare MPI, OpenEMPI, InterComponentWae AG ICW MPI, NextGate EMPI,  Verato EMPI, Senzing API, and more, we compile a set of simplified FHIR-based EMPI operations for central EMPI transactions.
+These operations are aimed to service as a unified EMPI interface for FHIR-based systems integrating with an EMPI and overcome the challenges of EMPI integration.

 ## 2. Scope
 This document describes the MPI functionality through defining FHIR MPI operations.
 It does not address the underlying implementation and integration of MPI functionality.